Welcome back to What’s Happening Now, featured each Monday by Critical Signals Report.

 So, which is it, a “growing economy” or an emergency?

-Folks, when a central bank has centralized control over the markets and economy, that’s, well… an emergency.
+When a central bank has centralized control over the markets and economy, that’s, well… an emergency.

 The next obvious question is this: How does one invest in the backdrop of an emergency rigged to resemble a “recovery”?